cdelorme/csideanime.com/docs/design/source-code.md

 ### settings

+_I would like to identify all application-level settings and document them here._

     @TODO

-I would like to identify all application-level settings and document them here.

 ## code layers